NicholasMoser/MarioParty5_RNG/README.md

 ## Capsule IDs

-When getting an capsule from the capsule machine, items have the following internal IDs:
+When getting an capsule from the capsule machine, capsules have the following internal IDs:

 - 00 = Mushroom
 - 01 = Super Mushroom